 Covering different territory is my article in The Journal of Prices and Markets, “Commodity, scarcity, and monetary value theory in light of bitcoin” (accepted 20 Oct 2014; published 24 Feb 2015; HTML, PDF).
 This goes into core economic-theory concepts with applications to bitcoin.

-My most comprehensive theoretical treatment of Bitcoin and monetary theory so far is “On the origins of Bitcoin: Stages of monetary evolution” (3 Nov 2013) [PDF] [ePub].
-It combines fresh interpretations of the origins of money with a Bitcoin-specific economic history.
+My most comprehensive treatment of bitcoin and the theory of money so far is “On the origins of Bitcoin: Stages of monetary evolution” (3 Nov 2013) [PDF] [ePub].
+It combines fresh interpretations of the origins of money with a bitcoin-specific economic history.
 This was among three papers nominated for a 2014 Blockchain Award (Satoshi won).

 Other selected articles

 Sidechained bitcoin substitutes: A monetary commentary (25 Oct 2014)